kbatch-dev/kbatch/docs/source/index.md

 Your Kubernetes / JupyterHub administrator might have deployed `kbatch` alongside your JupyterHub.
-If this is the case, you can configure `kbatch` default URL and JupyterHub API token to use for all of its operations..
+If this is the case, you can configure `kbatch` default URL and JupyterHub API token to use for all of its operations.

-You can generate API token logging in and visiting the token generation page, typically at `<JUPYTERHUB_URL>/hub/token`.
+You can generate a JupyterHub API token by logging in and visiting the token generation page, typically at `<JUPYTERHUB_URL>/hub/token`.
 Provide this token in place of `<JUPYTERHUB_TOKEN>` below.

 Additionally, your JupyterHub admin might have deployed `kbatch` as a [JupyterHub service][jhub-service].
 If so, then you can submit jobs and make requests at the URL `<JUPYTERHUB_URL>/services/kbatch`.
 Use that in place of `<url-to-kbatch-server>` below.